sharstellar/DollarDollar/README.md

 Fri Dec 02 00:01:16 PST 2022 : Saved current transaction list

+## Phase 4 : Task 3
+Reflection:
+- The current design of the Account class includes functions to calculate a balance and functions for a list of transaction.
+To follow the Single Responsibility Principle for strictly, I would create two more classes (one for balance and one for a list of transactions) and then put them together in the Account class.
+- There is code duplication throughout the program, notably under the Account class (addTransaction() & removeTransaction()) and in AppGui (for pop-up window display).
+To reduce this, I would create a new method that I could call within the old methods in the future.

 ## Citation
 The Json methods and tests are modeled from [JsonSerializationDemo - WorkRoomAPP.java](https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git)